wlans/MMM-AccuWeatherForecastDeluxe/README.md

 https://magicmirror.builders/<br>
 https://github.com/MichMich/MagicMirror

-A weather module that displays current, hourly and daily forecast information using data from the OpenWeather One Call API.
+A weather module that displays current, hourly and daily forecast information using data from the AccuWeather API.

 | Tiled Layouts | Bars Layout (daily forecast only) |
 | --- | --- |